cloudxabide/devops/README.md

 # devops - cloudXabide

 Repo for my DevOps type stuff - whatever that might mean.

-This particular Renaissance involves a transition from a primary focus on Red Hat Enterprise Linux, and Red Hat Products  (OpenShift, Satellite, Ansible) to the cloud... and using a Mac as my daily driver.
+This particular Renaissance involves a transition to the cloud, from a primary focus on Red Hat Enterprise Linux, and Red Hat Products  (OpenShift, Satellite, Ansible) ... while also switching to a Mac as my daily driver from a Fedora laptop.
 I imagine this is not a big ask for seasoned developers, but... like I mentioned, I am a "platform guy" which I have spent the entirety of my career doing.

 I have created this repo to track it all.

 ## Goal
-I would like to have a repo to store optimizations for my daily rig(s).
-This will either be a Lenovo running Fedora, or a MacBook.
-Additionally, I will need my artifacts to accomodate a system that is either personal, or a work machine.
+As this is a fairly significant change in my career, I wanted to track it for a number of reasons.
+Partially because I'm not really a spring chicken and may forget stuff, but... it will be fun to look back at the Genesis of all this.
 Please, if you find stuff that seems inaccurate, non-optimal... or just plain wrong, let me know.

 ## Notes